9Akshit1/EduPiano/README.md

 Before running main.py, move the score of your choice outside all of the folders of this application.
 When running and inputting the parameters, change n_measures to 800 or above if it is a long musical piece with many notes.

-Also, to view the annotated output files, please have Musescore 4 downloaded or another musical software tht can view the .xml files.
-If not, I've shown the output in my video on devpost (https://devpost.com/software/educated-piano-piano-fingering-generator-teacher?ref_content=my-projects-tab&ref_feature=my_projects).
+Also, to view the annotated output files, please have Musescore 4 downloaded or another musical software that can view the .xml files.
+If not, I've shown the output in my video/demo (https://youtu.be/wk9ouowyQqA).
+Also, read the info on my devpost submission page (https://devpost.com/software/altercomp)!